Reading Time: 5 minutes

 Monsoons – Yes, another natural phenomenon in the state occurs between mid-July to mid-August.
 During this month long period, Arizona gets half of the national annual rainfall.

-Moving to Arizona: Choosing a city
+Moving to The Copper State: Choosing a city

 The cost of living is affordable in Arizona, and the state offers diverse terrain.
 However, the cost of living and quality of life does vary between cities.
 Here are the top 5: